Manish-Sudhir/Web-Scrapper/README.md

 ## Overview

-This project is a data collection pipeline designed to scrape football team information from a prominent football analytics website ([Transfermarkt] https://www.transfermarkt.co.uk) using Selenium.
+This project is a data collection pipeline designed to scrape football team information from a prominent football analytics website ( https://www.transfermarkt.co.uk) using Selenium.
 The scraped data is then stored in a PostgreSQL database hosted on Amazon AWS, utilizing data engineering philosophies and technologies.

 ![Transfermarkt Page where data will be scrapped]((https://github.com/Manish-Sudhir/Web-Scrapper/blob/main/screen.png?raw=true))